Drew was one of “those” patients.

-We have The Solution.
-It’s called SolidAIRity.
+It's called SolidAIRity.

 SolidAIRity is the only fully integrated airway stabilization system designed and patented to provide unmatched airway stability for ventilated patients.
 It’s unique ribbed endotracheal tube and interlocking stabilizer stands up to significantly more force than the leading competition, while maintaining unrestricted air flow.
 Competitor devices pinch, squeeze, or adhese to the breathing tube, decreasing air flow by as much as 40%.
 According to independent testing by biomedical engineers, SolidAIRity is so secure, the breathing tube will break before our system hits its fail point.

-The First and Only
+The First & Only

 Unmatched Strength & Stability